-This webpage is for currently employed members of the Oregon Public Service Retirement Plan (OPSRP) (you were hired after August 28, 2003).
+This webpage is for Oregon Public Service Retirement Plan (OPSRP) members with employment after July 1, 2020 (you were hired after August 28, 2003).

-If you are not currently working for a PERS-participating employer, or you have already retired, this is not relevant to you.
+If you are not working for a PERS-participating employer after July 1, 2020, or you have already retired, this is not relevant to you

-Watch PERS’ new, animated videos that explain the two parts to your retirement
+Watch PERS’ animated videos that explain the two parts to your retirement

-and what is changing with your Individual Account Program (IAP) under Senate Bill (SB) 1049
+and what changed with your Individual Account Program (IAP) under Senate Bill (SB) 1049

 , starting July 1, 2020.